intellisenseCodez/devops-codarhq-bootcamp/11. CICD/03-github-actions.md

     An event is a specific activity in a repository that triggers a workflow run.
 For example, activity can originate from GitHub when someone creates a pull request, opens an issue, or pushes a commit to a repository.

-    You can also trigger a workflow run on a schedule, by posting to a REST API, or man
+    You can also trigger a workflow run on a schedule, by posting to a REST API, or man.

+    For more information about when your workflow can run, see [Events that trigger workflows](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

 - **GitHub Actions Jobs**

     A job is a set of steps in a workflow that execute on the same runner.
 Each step is either a shell script that will be executed, or an action that will be run.

-Steps are executed in order and are dependent on each other.
+    Your workflow contains one or more jobs which can run in **sequential** or in **parallel** order.

 - **GitHub Actions Steps**